bozho/console/README.md

     + added
     * fixed

+Changes in 1.13.0 experimental (28 Nov 2014)

+    !
+Visual Studio 2013
+    !
+Legacy 32 bits version is compatible with Windows XP.
+    * "Snap to desktop edge" is ignored when Win key is down.
+    * Active auto horizontal scroll in search combobox.

 Changes in 1.12.0 (09 Oct 2014)

     !
 The tab's title is now modified when you drag & drop a shortcut.